Space: 1999: Reception

 Response to the series varied: some critics praised it as a classic, citing the production values and multi-layered storytelling ("Space: 1999 is like Star Trek shot full of methedrine.
 It is the most flashy, gorgeous sci-fi trip ever to appear on TV..." and "Space: 1999 is a visually stunning, space-age morality play..."); others panned it for poor plotting and wooden acting, especially on the part of Barbara Bain ("the plots and characterisation on Space: 1999 have been primitive..." and "A disappointing collage of wooden characters, boring dialogue and incomprehensible plots...").
-Stephen Earll wrote in the San Antonio Express, "If the first episode of the new Space: 1999 series is an overall indication of quality, devoted Star Trek followers will probably make an enthusiastic switch."
+An impressed Stephen Earll wrote in the San Antonio Express, "If the first episode of the new Space: 1999 series is an overall indication of quality, devoted Star Trek followers will probably make an enthusiastic switch."

 Isaac Asimov criticised the scientific accuracy of the series by pointing out that any explosion capable of knocking the Moon out of its orbit would actually blow it apart, and even if it did leave orbit it would take hundreds of thousands of years to reach the nearest star.
 He also noted that describing Moonbase Alpha as being on the "dark side" of the moon was an error as no part of the Moon is permanently dark.
 He praised the programme for the accuracy of the representation of movement in the low gravity environment of the Moon, and for its realistic production design.
 Asimov's responses were based on the pilot episode only.
 Subsequent episodes (such as "Black Sun", third in production order, and "Another Time, Another Place", sixth in production order) suggest the Moon reaches the stars by passing through wormholes and hyperspatial tunnels, a plot point made more overt in the second series' episodes, notably "The Taybor" and "Space Warp".